Gabriella Papp UKCP. Reg

 How can counselling or psychotherapy help you?

-There can be times in our lives when the challenges we experience can feel overwhelming; we can feel lost, lonely, discouraged, hopeless and stuck, unable to move forward on our own.
-We sometimes react by withdrawing, isolating ourselves.
+There are times in our lives when the challenges we experience can feel overwhelming; we can feel lost, lonely, discouraged, hopeless and stuck, unable to move forward on our own.
+Sometimes we react by withdrawing, isolating ourselves.
 Our relationships might suffer, and we can become unhappy or even angry with ourselves and life in general.
 We can lose sight of who we are, what our strength are, and we can end up simply existing, not being able to find the way out.

 This is the time when therapy can help you: to regain your joy in life by addressing, expressing and releasing the limiting emotions and behavioural patterns, by finding meaning of past events, by focusing on finding your next step forward.
 You will start feeling in control of your life again.